wilsonliaows/docs/connectors/sap.md

 SAP is an enterprise resource planning software used by the largest corporations in the world.

-Workato SAP On-premise connector allow you to connect with SAP system on-premise or on a server behind a corporate firewall.
+Workato SAP On-premise connector allows you to connect with SAP system on-premises or on a server behind a corporate firewall.
 The connector supports using IDoc or RFC to communicate with SAP.
 Using Workato, you can build powerful automation around SAP and other applications, without writing a line of code.

 ### Supported SAP versions
 Workato's On-premise SAP connector supports SAP ERP ECC 6.0 and later, SAP CRM, SAP SRM, SAP SCM, and any other modules compatible with the NetWeaver platform.